Fire Pit Safety

-Backyard fire pits, as well as outdoor fire places, wood burning ovens or Chimeneas, must meet Canmore's Fire Bylaw & Regulations for your safety and enjoyment, as well as your neighbours.
+Backyard fire pits, as well as outdoor fireplaces, and wood-burning ovens must meet Canmore's Fire Bylaw & Regulations for the safety of our community.

 Call 9-1-1 to report an illegal or hazardous fire.